hendrtd/comp-2210/docs/2021-spring/syllabus/syllabus.md

 *This syllabus is subject to change.
 Substantive changes will be announced in Canvas.*

-*Published: October 31, 2020; Updated: January 22, 2021*
+*Published: October 31, 2020; Updated: January 29, 2021*

 ---

 # Instructional Mode

-Auburn University sent the following communication to all faculty on January 22, 2021:
+Auburn University sent the following communication to all faculty on January 29, 2021:

-> Auburn University will resume full on-site campus operations on Monday, Feb.
-8. This one-week extension will allow for (1) the additional review of COVID-19 policy changes recently announced by the Biden administration and (2) supervisors to transition all remote employees back to campus in alignment with safety protocols.
-All optional remote instruction will conclude on Sunday, Feb.
+> Optional remote instruction ends Sunday, Feb.
 7.

 This course will continue to be taught remotely from January 11 through February 7, and will transition to the originally-published Face-to-Face Required modality on February 8, 2021.
 More information is given below.